 Elements are measured on the PTFE filter using energy dispersive X-ray fluorescence (EDXRF).
-The element measurement results for 33 element species are delivered as areal densities in micrograms per centimeter squared.
+The element measurement results for 33 element species are stored in the UCD database as areal densities in micrograms per centimeter squared (see UCD TI 801A\CSN Data Ingest).
 The element concentration, MDL, and uncertainty are calculated using Equation 13, 14, and 15, respectively.